Netflix/eureka/eureka-examples/README.md

 ## Examples Provided

 ### ExampleEurekaService
 An example service that registers itself with eureka.
+(Note: prefer the DI version of creation in ExampleEurekaGovernatedService).

 ### ExampleEurekaGovernatedService
 The same as the ExampleEurekaService, where Governator/Guice is used to initialize everything.
 The gradle javaExec for this is <code>./gradlew :eureka-examples:runExampleGovernatedService</code> and the distribution generated script is <code>./bin/ExampleEurekaGovernatedService</code>